Tourism in Indonesia: Amusement and theme parks

-Amusement parks with its rides are popular destination for Indonesian families and teenager alike.
-Ancol Dreamland with Dunia Fantasi theme park and Atlantis Water Adventure is Jakarta's answer to Disneyland-style amusement park and water park.
-Several similar theme parks also developed in other cities, such as Trans Studio Makassar and Trans Studio Bandung.
+Amusement parks are popular destinations for Indonesian families.
+Ancol Dreamland, with Dunia Fantasi theme park and Atlantis Water Adventure, is Jakarta's version of a Disneyland-style amusement park and water park.
+Several similar theme parks have also developed in other cities, such as Trans Studio Makassar and Trans Studio Bandung.

-Taman Mini Indonesia Indah (TMII]) is one of large theme park to know more about Indonesia.
-TMII is the small miniature culture of Indonesia.
+Taman Mini Indonesia Indah (TMII) is one of the larger theme parks.